JuliaEditorSupport/julia-vim/README.md

 also need to give the command `:call LaTeXtoUnicode#Init()` for the change to take effect.

 This feature is not available with Vim versions lower then 7.4.

+### LaTeX-to-Unicode via keymap

+A different susbstitution mode based on keymaps can be activated with `:let g:latex_to_unicode_keymap = 1`, e.g. by putting it into your `.vimrc` file.
+This works similarly to the as-you-type method described above, but it has the advantage that it works under more circumstances, e.g. in command-line mode when searching with `/` or `?`, and when using the `f` and `t` commands.
+The disadvantages are that you don't see the whole sequence as you're typing it, and no suggestions or partial completions are available, thus you need to know the substitutions (see `:help L2U`), and to type them correctly in full.
+Another difference is that there is a timeout like for any other mapping.

+If you use this method, it is advisable to disable the other two methods, setting both `g:latex_to_unicode_tab` and `g:latex_to_unicode_auto` to `0`.

 ### LaTeX-to-Unicode on other file types